sarge945/ss2-makedml/README.md

 - Automatic creation of DML headers and fingerprints
 - Automatic merging of different feature folders, allowing for different mod features to be added/removed as needed
 - Ignoring/removing features from builds by prepending feature folder or file names with #
-- Ability to create different versions of mods, including versions which depend on a $core master version
+- Ability to create different versions of mods, additionally with a comon set of features for all versions
 - Automatically zip mod versions ready for distribution using 7-zip

 # How to use